MSanteler/foundryvtt-dice-so-nice/README.md

 ## License

-FoundryVTT Dice So Nice is a module for Foundry VTT by Simone and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).
+FoundryVTT Dice So Nice is a module for Foundry VTT by Simone and JDW and is licensed under a [Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/).

 This work is licensed under Foundry Virtual Tabletop [EULA - Limited License Agreement for module development v 0.1.6](http://foundryvtt.com/pages/license.html).